Orlando Arcia Player Props: Braves vs. Reds

-After going 2-for-3 with an RBI in his most recent game, Orlando Arcia and the Atlanta Braves face the Cincinnati Reds (who will hand the ball to Luis Cessa) at 7:20 PM ET on Tuesday.
+After going 1-for-4 with two RBI in his most recent game, Orlando Arcia and the Atlanta Braves take on the Cincinnati Reds (who will hand the ball to Hunter Greene) at 7:20 PM ET on Wednesday.

-In his last game, he racked up two hits (going 2-for-3 with an RBI) against the Reds.

 Orlando Arcia Game Info & Props vs. the Reds